water-fountains/datablue/README.md

 _Note: when you update your local project with `git pull`, make sure you run `npm install` again to update any packages that were changed._

-With the chrome browser, you can step through the code by placing `chrome:inspect` in the address bar.
+With the chrome browser, you can step through the code by placing `chrome:inspect` in the address bar (provided you `npm run debug`).

 210425: on debian, I had the problem: https://github.com/nodejs/node/issues/26887 despite chrome being on v 87.0.4280.88 (Official Build) (64-bit) and node on v14.15.4